-Here are the steps to determine if your Items are appearing on your Stock Count Templates (or rather how to determine if you are counting all of your inventory)
+Here are the steps to determine if your items are appearing on your Inventory Count Templates (or rather how to determine if you are counting all of your inventory).

-Step 2: Export a count sheet from a Stock Count
+Step 2: Export a Count Sheet from an Inventory Count

-Once the Stock Count Template is open, hover over the 'Action' menu and select 'Use'.
-This will open a Stock Count in the current tab.
+Once the Inventory Count Template is open, hover over the menu icon , then select 'Use Template'.
+This will create a new Inventory Count.

-Once the page has loaded, hover over 'Action' once more and select 'Export Count Sheet'.
+Once the page has loaded, hover over the menu icon once more and select 'Export Count Sheet'.

 This will produce a .csv file that contains all of your items and their storage locations (along with other sorting information).